streetcomplete/StreetComplete/README.md

-StreetComplete expert edition (EE) is a modified version of StreetComplete, aimed at users unhappy about the lack of enhanced capabilities in normal StreetComplete.
+StreetComplete expert edition (EE) is a modified version of StreetComplete, aimed at experiences OSM users unhappy about the lack of advanced editing capabilities in normal StreetComplete.
 EE can be installed alongside StreetComplete without any issues.
 Due to the different name used in changesets, edits made with this version do not contribute to StreetComplete statistics and star count.